Tony Rominger

-Tony Rominger (born 27 March 1961 in Vejle, Denmark) is a Swiss former professional road racing cyclist who won the Vuelta a España in 1992, 1993 and 1994 and the Giro d'Italia in 1995.
+Tony Rominger (born 27 March 1961) is a Swiss former professional road racing cyclist who won the Vuelta a España in 1992, 1993 and 1994 and the Giro d'Italia in 1995.

+Career

 He began cycling late, allegedly spurred by competition with his brother.
 Rominger's strengths were time-trialling, climbing and recuperation.

 He was a rival to Miguel Indurain in the Tour de France and was placed second in 1993 and won the mountains classification.
 His three wins in the Vuelta were a record at the time.
 In 2005, Roberto Heras broke that record but two months later tested positive for the blood-boosting drug EPO and was disqualified.
 Heras' win has since been reinstated.

 In 1994 Rominger broke the world hour record twice in a few days.
 He used Bordeaux velodrome to ride 53.832 km and then 55.291 km, although a track novice.

 He retired in 1997 after breaking his collarbone at that year's Tour de France.
 He is the agent of Austrian racing cyclist Matthias Brändle.